QTNAandPie/Multipurpose_Bot_V2/README.md

 You are welcome the contribute by submitting the positive Pull Request to the repository

 ## Issues
-If you got the problems when using this repository, you can send the issue to help developer fixing the issue
+If you got the problems when using this repository, you can send the issue to help developer to fix the issue

 Peace <3